Rules & Strategies

 Outlanes: The outlanes are of the usual configuration, score 5,000 points, two bonus advances and 50,000 points when lit.

 Flippers: There are four flippers.
 Much like a split-level game, there are a pair of conventionally arranged flippers at the bottom of the upper playfield area and a pair of conventionally arranged flippers at the bottom of the lower playfield area.
 A center post is located between the lower pair of flippers.
 There are also four side-cabinet buttons.
-The pair of buttons closest to the player operate the left and right pairs of flippers in a conventional manner.
-The other pair of buttons activate the left and right Magna-save feature.
+The pair of buttons closest to the player operates the left and right pairs of flippers in a conventional manner.
+The other pair of buttons activates the left and right Magna-save feature.
 High score initials are entered via the Magna-save buttons.

 Extra Balls: Extra Balls are awarded by way of the 3-bank drop targets and the A/B ramps as noted above.
 Collecting an extra ball awards a ring of the bell.